adamhb/DS421_proj/analysis_1987_fires.md

     #adding the ecotype descriptions

-Checking representation of forest types.
-Make this a table.
+Checking representation of forest types in our sample of pixels.
+The majority are "mixed conifer dry to mesic", and "mixed conifer mesic".

     #representation of forest types
     df %>%